A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 From our results, presented in Section \ref{subsec:lsst_results}, it is evident from Tables \ref{tab:wfd_samples} and \ref{tab:ddf_samples} that our selection criteria produces a sample of transients that is not insignificant in number.
-From the 5 year LSST simulation, our YSN criteria selected a total of $67388$ WFD survey transients and $1167$ DDF survey transients for follow-up observations.
-However, our YSN samples are much smaller than the samples produced by the \citetalias{TiDES_2024} selection criteria, with their WFD and DDF samples containing ${\sim}11$ and ${\sim}7$ times more transients respectively.
-Although our YSN sample of selected transients is smaller than the \citetalias{TiDES_2024} sample, the aim of our selection criteria is not to replace the current TiDES selection criteria (\citetalias{TiDES_2024} criteria).
-Instead our YSN selection criteria are to be used in conjunction with the \citetalias{TiDES_2024} criteria, with the aim of selecting some of the transients at earlier phases.
-With this in mind, the size of our YSN sample indicates that incorporating our selection criteria into the TiDES survey has the potential to have a non-insignificant affect on the resulting SN sample.
+From the 5 year LSST simulation, our YSN criteria selected a total of $56408$ WFD survey transients and $694$ DDF survey transients for follow-up observations.
+However, our YSN candidate samples are much smaller than the samples produced by the \citetalias{TiDES_2025} selection criteria, with their WFD and DDF samples containing ${\sim}14$ and ${\sim}11$ times more transients respectively.
+Although our YSN candidate sample of selected transients is smaller than the \citetalias{TiDES_2025} sample, the aim of our selection criteria is not to replace the current selection criteria of TiDES (\citetalias{TiDES_2025} criteria) or of a TiDES-like survey.
+Instead our YSN selection criteria are to be used in conjunction with the pre-existing selection criteria, with the aim of selecting some of the transients at earlier phases to enhance the YSN samples of TiDES-like surveys.
+With this in mind, the size of our YSN candidate sample indicates that incorporating our selection criteria into a TiDES-like survey has the potential to have a non-insignificant affect on the resulting SN sample.